-The regression analysis of earnings on Plant & Machine Operators can be seen in Table 11 (below).
+The regression analysis of earnings on Plant & Machine Operators can be seen in

+Table 11 (below).
 The female dummy here again is negative and significant, which confirms the final groups wage gap.
 The differential is 25.1% which is much higher than our overall sample.
-Each coefficient is significant and positive.
+Each coefficient for the dummy variables measuring proportion in occupation female is significant and positive.
 This concludes that there is in fact occupational segregation amongst Plant & Machine Operators.